Visual-Behavior/aloception-oss/docsource/source/aloscene/mask.rst

 ----

 The aloscene :attr:`Mask` object represents a binary or float mask.
-It can be used to represent different objects, for example occlusions mask for flow and disparity use cases.
+It can be used to represent different objects, for example occlusions mask for flow and disparity use cases, or binary masks for segmentation tasks

 .. note::